 “No, it's not gluten, it's the < insert any food besides gluten >.”

-Anger – After the denial wears off; reality and pain comes flooding in resulting in anger.
-This emotion can be directed at anything or anyone, even ourselves.
-Due to the years of mis-diagnosises, the medical profession often times takes the brunt of the aggression.
+Anger – After the denial wears off; reality and pain come flooding in resulting in anger.
+We can be angry at something, someone, or even ourselves.
+Due to the years of misdiagnosis, the medical profession often takes the brunt of the aggression.

 “Gluten is in everything!
 What am I supposed to eat?”

 “I want my old foods back.
 I can't have my favorite birthday cake.
 I can't go out with my friends.
 This sucks!”

 “Gluten-free food is so expensive and it tastes terrible.”

 Bargaining – The “What If” stage.
 We start asking questions of ourselves but also a higher spiritual power.
 We try to seek a compromise in an attempt to regain control of the situation.